Website Privacy Policies

 - The Internal Revenue Service in compliance with the Taxpayer Relief Act

 OTC designates certain personally identifiable information that is contained within the student's education record as "directory information" so that the College may, at its discretion, disclose this information without a student's prior written consent.
-This information is student name, home address and telephone number, e-mail address, date of birth, major field of study, participation in officially recognized activities, current enrollment status (including dates of attendance, full or part time, withdrawal status).
+This information is student name, home address, major field of study, academic classification (freshman/sophomore), part-time or full-time status, participation in recognized activities and photos, dates of attendance, degrees and certificates, matriculation and withdrawal dates, memberships in national honor societies, awards and honors, and inclusion of an individual in a group photo.
 A student may restrict the publication and release of this directory information by filing a written request with the Records Office.

 In addition, the following information is always considered releasable: previous dates of attendance, degrees and awards received (to include honors), previous educational agencies or institutions attended.
 The complete policy regarding the collection, retention and dissemination of information about a student is available in the Records Office.